Do You Struggle With Self-Motivation?

-Interestingly, synchronised movements, like dancing together as a group, further releases endorphins that induce euphoria and increases pain tolerance.
+Interestingly, synchronised movements, like dancing together as a group, further release endorphins that induce euphoria and increase pain tolerance.
 Adding music to the movements enhances the entire experience.
 How much better can it get?

 I got very inspired by this